freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-tools-for-web-developers/index.md

 - **[JAWS](https://www.freedomscientific.com/Products/Blindness/)**

    JAWS(Job Access With Speech) is a computer screen reader program which is available as licensed software for Windows.

+- **<a href='https://a11yproject.com/' target='_blank' rel='nofollow'>a11yproject</a>**

+   This site provides pracical guides and examples for implementing accessible features and components during web development.
+The site contains how-tos, myths, tips, and recommended accessibility tools.
+The project is community driven and can be contributed to on Github.

 - **[ChromeVox](https://www.chromevox.com/)**